immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 returns an R object including infromation to interpret clonal assignment performance:

 1. __threshold__: effective cut-off separating the inter (within) and intra (between) clonal distances.
-2. __interVsIntra__: data.frame containing all inter and intra clonal distances.
+2. __inter_intra__: data.frame containing all inter and intra clonal distances.
-3. __plotInterVsIntra__: density plot of inter versus intra clonal distances.
+3. __plot_inter_intra__: density plot of inter versus intra clonal distances.
 The threshold is shown with a horizental dashed-line.
 4. __neighborhoods__: numeric vector containing scale parameters used in spectral clustering process.
-5. __plotNeighborhoods__: histogram of neighborhoods.
+5. __plot_neighborhoods__: histogram of neighborhoods.
 The effective threshold is shown with a vertical dashed-line.

 A small example Change-O database is included in the `scoper` package: